How is CML treated?

 TKIs can damage an unborn baby.
 Talk to your doctor about your options before treatment starts if you were planning to have children in the future.

 Chemotherapy is when you use drugs to kill cancer cells.
-Chemotherapy may be used:
+Although TKIs are the standard treatment for most people with CML, chemotherapy is sometimes given:

 - If TKIs are not effective or not suitable